moz5691/space-shooting-game/README.md

 - Open up another window and play!

 Controls are W or UP to move towards mouse and click to shoot.
+Score is like Health, start from 1000 and reduced after each hit.
+Sound is added for shooting.

 Screenshot
 ![alt text](misc/screen-snapshot.png 'screenshot')